skienzmatishun/rippreport/content/p/fairhope-un-armed-robbery/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: As our investigation into city land theft continues, Jack Burrell and Diana Brewer orchestrated a multi-million-dollar land heist under the guise of conservation.
+  Internal correspondence confirms council members traded public assets for perpetual control by outside interests without citizen approval.
+Will Fairhope citizens let political bandits steal their future?
 ---
 Fairhope is being robbed of 20 million dollars and 106 acres of land.
 The bandits are The Weeks Bay Foundation and their collaborative partners the Fairhope City Council.